mfe7/video_overlay/README.md

 ```
 rosrun video_overlay video_overlay_node <screenshot_filename>
 ```
-- Add the vicon and img coords to the list of pts used to compute H
+- Create a new `homography_....yaml` file with the vicon and img coords
+- Switch which yaml file is loaded in the launch file
+- Your homography matrix will be computed for you at the start of the script

 Contact: mfe@mit.edu